Jodi Warman-Chardon

 Email JodiBiography

-Dr. Warman received her MD/Neurology residency at the University of Ottawa and MSc from Queen’s University.
-She completed research and clinical fellowships in neuromuscular disorders from McGill University and neurogenetics at the University of Ottawa and is certified by the Canadian Society of Clinical Neurophysiologists (EMG).
+Dr. Warman‑Chardon received her MD and completed her Neurology residency at the University of Ottawa, and earned her MSc from Queen’s University.
+She completed research and clinical fellowships in neuromuscular disorders at McGill University and a neurogenetics fellowship at the University of Ottawa.
+She is certified in electromyography (EMG) by the Canadian Society of Clinical Neurophysiologists.

-Dr. Warman’s clinical research focuses on improved genomic and imaging studies for patients with inherited myopathies and neuromuscular disorders.
-She represents adult NMDs as a member of the NMD4C Steering Committee and will ensure that the next generation of NMD scientists and clinicians is engaged in all activities of the work plan.
-She participates in genomics education for the network, leading on engaging trainees and early-career researchers.
+Her clinical research focuses on improving genomic and imaging approaches for patients with inherited myopathies and neuromuscular disorders.
+She represents adult neuromuscular disorders as a member of the NMD4C Steering Committee and ensures that the next generation of neuromuscular scientists and clinicians is engaged in all aspects of the network’s work plan.
+She also contributes to genomics education for the network, leading efforts to engage trainees and early‑career researchers.

 Recent Publications